 In general, ATV accidents are caused by the inexperience or carelessness of the driver.
 However, certain circumstances often lead to a greater risk of an accident, including the following:

-- Riding on pavement.
-ATVs are designed to be ridden off road and therefore do not handle well on pavement.
-With their high center of gravity and low-pressure tires, they are more likely to tip over or go out of control on pavement.
+- Riding on the pavement.
+ATVs are designed to be ridden off-road and therefore do not handle well on pavement.
+With their high center of gravity and low-pressure tires, they are more likely to tip over or go out of control on the pavement.
 In addition, ATVs are not held to federal safety standards for cars and trucks, such as the requirement for seat belts, even though they can reach highway speeds.
 When an ATV is ridden on regular streets, the risk to the rider is much greater than when it is off-road.

 - Carrying a passenger.
 Very few ATVs are designed to carry more than one person.
 When the driver carries a passenger, such as a young child, in front of him on the seat, he is less able to control the vehicle and may be unable to stop.
 Passengers in the rear can throw off the balance of the vehicle and cause it to tip or lose the passenger.

 - Inexperience.
 Since there are no licensing or training requirements for ATVs in Indiana, riders may take an ATV out with little or no experience.
 These riders are more likely to lose control over uneven terrain or drive at speeds higher than what they can control.